I am native to San Antonio, Texas and a poet, writer, and blogger at Cisneros Cafe.

 Our life is about food, family, community, books, and road trips.

-I lost my father at two years old when he died in America’s largest peacetime tragedy aboard the U.S.S.
+At two years old, I lost my father in what was then America’s largest peacetime tragedy aboard the U.S.S.
 Nimitz in 1981.
-I’ve spent my entire life filling that void with relationships and material possessions.
+At six years old, my mom married another hero, my Mexican immigrant stepfather.
+Divorce has since placed us in different directions.
 In the Spring of 2013, I filled that void with my heavenly Father.

 Christianity challenges me because life is messy and I have questions.
 The work here comes from that place of faith where I recognize my Latinidad and mistfitness.
 I am an advocate of religious freedom and marginalized people.